ShaliniAnandaPhD/Neuron/README.md

 ## What Neuron Is For

-Neuron is designed for creating, deploying, and orchestrating networks of specialized AI agents that can communicate and collaborate to solve complex problems.
-It draws inspiration from how the human brain works, with different specialized regions cooperating through neural pathways.
+Neuron is a framework for building AI systems that think in circuits—not chains.

+It’s designed to create, deploy, and orchestrate networks of specialized agents that can reason over time, adapt to uncertainty, and collaborate through shared memory.
+Inspired by the modular structure of the brain, Neuron enables agents to specialize, coordinate, and evolve—handling ambiguity, planning across multiple steps, and making decisions with context.

+Neuron is ideal for:
+- Complex, multi-turn tasks that require memory and adaptation
+- Reasoning under ambiguity or conflicting constraints
+- Systems where interpretability, modularity, and fallback behavior are critical
+- Integrating language models, planning tools, and domain-specific agents into a unified, auditable system

+Whether you're building research agents, automated reasoning pipelines, or full microservice-driven applications, Neuron provides the architecture to make them resilient, traceable, and intelligent by design.

 ## Key Features